allind/EukDetect/README.md

 eukdetect --mode alncmd --configfile [config file] --cores [cores]
 ```

+**Important info**

+Currently, EukDetect only supports analysis of reads that are **over** 75 base pairs long.

+If you are running EukDetect in paired-end mode, the number of reads in both files has to match.
+If there are different numbers of reads in the forward and reverse files, EukDetect will fail at the alignment phase.

+A list of currently detectable EukDetect species is in Table S2 in the supplementary material of the [biorxiv manuscript](https://www.biorxiv.org/content/10.1101/2020.07.22.216580v1).

 ## Output file descriptions

 A schematic of the eukdetect pipeline and the files created in the pipeline can be found in [eukdetect_pipeline_schematic.pdf](https://github.com/allind/EukDetect/blob/master/eukdetect_pipeline_schematic.pdf).